zyck321/Automated-Program-Simplification/README.md

 </rule>
 ```

-Following are the issues that we submitted to RefactoringMiner:
+### Following are the issues that we submitted to RefactoringMiner

 https://github.com/tsantalis/RefactoringMiner/issues/678